Better Automatic Program Repair by Using Bug Reports and Tests Together: Related Work

-\textbf{Improving FL.} FL techniques can be classified into two categories.
+\textbf{Improving FL.} Techniques to improve FL can be classified into two categories.
 The first category is the standalone techniques.
-For example, PRoFL~\cite{Lou20} improves SBFL using patch execution results from APR, PREDFL~\cite{Jiang19ase} uses runtime statistics from statistical debugging to improve SBFL, PRFL~\cite{Zhang17} uses the PageRank algorithm, XGB-FL~\cite{Yang20} uses a classifier to learn the importance of program statements and features, such as execution sequence and semantics, and UniVal~\cite{kk21} uses execution profiles and the success and failure information from program executions, in conjunction with statistical inference. \sbir outperforms the techniques that fall in this category.
-The second category is supervised techniques that combine multiple FL techniques, such as CombinedFL~\cite{Zou19}, DeepRL4FL~\cite{Li21}, DeepFL~\cite{Li19}, Fluccs~\cite{Sohn17}, Savant~\cite{Le16issta}, MULTRIC~\cite{Xuan14icsme}, and TraPT~\cite{Li17}.
-These techniques typically consider the suspiciousness scores from multiple FL techniques as features, and train a model to predict if a given program element is defective. \sbir complements these techniques.
+For example, PRoFL~\cite{Lou20} improves SBFL using patch execution results from APR, PREDFL~\cite{Jiang19ase} uses runtime statistics from statistical debugging to improve SBFL, PRFL~\cite{Zhang17} uses the PageRank algorithm, XGB-FL~\cite{Yang20} uses a classifier to learn the importance of program statements and features, such as execution sequence and semantics, UniVal~\cite{kk21} uses execution profiles and the success and failure information from program executions, in conjunction with statistical inference, and DeepRL4FL~\cite{Li21} formulates FL as pattern recognition and uses code coverage representation learning to improve SBFL and MBFL techniques.
+The second category (e.g., CombinedFL~\cite{Zou19}, DeepFL~\cite{Li19}, Fluccs~\cite{Sohn17}, Savant~\cite{Le16issta}, Multric~\cite{Xuan14icsme}, and TraPT~\cite{Li17}) uses learning-to-rank~\cite{Burges05} machine learning approaches such as RankSVM~\cite{Kuo14} to combine multiple FL techniques. \sysname outperforms RankSVM, the state-of-the-art supervised method.

+Property-based testing, e.g., for software fairness~\cite{Galhotra17fse, Thomas19science, Angell18demo-fse, Brun18fse-nier}, and automated oracle generation~\cite{Motwani19icse} can synthesize additional tests to improve FL in ways complementary to our approach.